tbsharkey/git-remote-code-along/README.md

 # git-remote-code-along
-This is me learning to use github
+This is me learning to use github.
+I am practicing with the terminal.